Sumi4ka/CUDA-Molecular-Dynamics/README.md

 - Download and install Visual Studio 2019 or higher;
 - Download and install the CUDA Toolkit 11.0 or newer;
 - Launch CntGPU7.sln;
-- In "Data\" directory there are two files such as Fullerene.txt and Nanotube.txt
+- In "Data\" directory there are two files such as Fullerene.txt and Nanotube.txt.
+In ReadData function you need to select file name.